Coral in non-tropical regions

-The poleward migration of coral species refers to the phenomenon brought on by rising sea temperatures, wherein corals are colonising cooler climates in an attempt to circumvent coral bleaching, rising sea levels and ocean acidification.
+The poleward migration of coral species refers to the phenomenon brought on by rising sea temperatures, wherein corals are colonizing cooler climates in an attempt to circumvent coral bleaching, rising sea levels and ocean acidification.
 In the age of Anthropocene, the changing global climate has disrupted fundamental natural processes and brought about observable changes in the submarine sphere.
 Whilst coral reefs are bleaching in tropical areas like the Great Barrier Reef, even more striking, and perhaps more alarming; is the growth of tropical coral species in temperate regions, which has taken place over the past decade.
 Coral reefs are frequently compared to the "canaries in the coal mine," who were used by miners as an indicator of air quality.
 In much the same way, "coral reefs are sensitive to environmental changes that could damage other habitats in the future," meaning they will be the first to visually exhibit the true implications of global warming on the natural world.